binary-manu/arch-ansible/README.md

 ### mainconfig

 The `mainconfig` tag marks the tasks that does the heavy lifting.
 It configures locales, creates users, sets their initial passwords, and prepare the system to work behind a proxy.
-These steps are compulsory.

 Additional steps include installing utilities and GUI apps, a desktop environment and applying default customizations to users.
-These steps can be skipped or selected one by one using tags.

 Roles which install X apps will automatically pull X.org as a dependency.